Returning to Flight After Depression

 that you will qualify for medical certification if you’ve been off

-reports in writing to the FAA, through the aviation medical examiner (AME),
+in writing to the FAA, through the aviation medical examiner (AME), that

-later, it’s important to avoid missteps that can cause certification
+than later, it's important to avoid missteps that can cause

 Putting off treatment for depression might make the